amir734jj/beam-planner/README.md

 subset of users.

 ## Observation
-As the number of users/satellites/interferences increase, the completeness of my solution decrease.
+- As the number of users/satellites/interferences increase, the completeness of my solution decrease.
 This is expected as my solution uses greedy programming (greedy condition: always start with satellite with covered users).
 The correct solution should use dynamic programming such that it would provide service to maximum number of users.
+- The time complexity of this code is `O(users x satellites x interferences)`
+- Although my greedy code does not provide _perfect_ solution, but it make it up by being very fast

 ## Testing